glacambre/firenvim/README.md

 let fc['https?://[^/]+\.co\.uk/'] = { 'takeover': 'never', 'priority': 1 }
 ```

+Note that firenvim will always be broken on some sites, e.g. [Google Docs](https://github.com/glacambre/firenvim/issues/630).
+If you find a site where firenvim isn't working correctly, first search through the [open issues](https://github.com/glacambre/firenvim/issues) and if there is none [report it](https://github.com/glacambre/firenvim/issues/new) to check whether it [might be fixable](https://github.com/glacambre/firenvim/issues/607).
+There is a community-maintained [site in the wiki](https://github.com/glacambre/firenvim/wiki/Broken-Websites) with configuration recommendations to minimize breakage - feel free to contribute!

-From now on, localSettings examples will use the `let fc[...] = ...` shorthand, assuming that you have defined a `g:firenvim_config` object and that you have a line like `let fc = g:firenvim_config['localSettings']` in your config.
+The localSettings examples below use the `let fc[...] = ...` shorthand, assuming that you have defined a `g:firenvim_config` object and `let fc = g:firenvim_config['localSettings']` in your config.

-### Configuring what elements Firenvim should appear on
+#### Configuring what elements Firenvim should appear on

 The `selector` attribute of a localSetting controls what elements Firenvim automatically takes over.
 Here's the default value: